 While surveillance capitalism is best understood as a living system — an ecosystem made up of many different actors — there are essentially three main players when it comes to collecting and leveraging personal data.
 First are the Internet giants — companies like Amazon, Google and Facebook.

-These companies looked at “At Scale First Parties” before revenue and as a result, they have a direct relationship with their customers and created a dependency on their services, they can easily acquire consent from us to exploit our data.
+These companies looked at “At Scale First Parties” before revenue, and as a result, they had a direct relationship with their customers and created a dependency on their services, they can quickly acquire consent from us to exploit our data.

 Ready player 2 - The opportunists

 They collect data on consumers’ behaviours across the Internet and sell that data to marketers in astonishingly varied and complex ways.
 Most of these companies have no “first party” relationship to consumers.
 Instead, they are “third parties” — they collect their data by securing relationships with sub-scale first parties like publishers and app makers.

 This ecosystem lives in an uneasy and increasingly weak position relative to the At Scale First Parties like Google and Facebook, who have inarguably consolidated power over the digital advertising marketplace.